HMS-Core/hms-ads-demo-harmonyos/Java/AdsOpenHarmonyDemo/README.md

 ## Introduction
-The Java sample code provided by Ads Kit describes how to display ads by integrating the HUAWEI Ads Ohos SDK into your HarmonyOS app.
+The Java sample code provided by Petal Ads Kit describes how to display ads by integrating the Petal Ads Ohos SDK into your HarmonyOS app.

 ## Installation
 Install the sample code on a phone running HarmonyOS.